Find detailed reviews about specific areas of Washington’s transportation system in our collection of planning studies.

 The "Planning and Environmental Linkages Study" (PEL study) built upon the goals and strategies outlined in the original 2020 Corridor Study.
 This PEL Study represents a collaborative and integrated approach to transportation decision-making that:

-- Considers environmental,
+- Considers environmental, community

 The pre-design study looked at the signalized intersection on SR 105, South Boone Street, at West Harriman Street.
 The aging traffic signal at this intersection was last replaced in 1982 and is in need of replacement.
 The pre-design study conducted stakeholder and public outreach to examine